Non- immigrant Visa Attorney in Houston

 L-1A/B – Intra-company Transferees

-The Intra-company Transferees visa (L-1) is a non-immigrant visa that allows organizations working in the U.S. as well as in foreign countries to transfer its employees/representatives from company’s foreign offices to the U.S. operations for up to seven years.
-The US office must be a parent company, sister company, or child company to the foreign organization.
+The Intra-company Transferees visa (L-1) is a non-immigrant type that allows organizations working in the U.S. as well as in foreign countries to transfer its employees/representatives from company’s foreign offices to the U.S. operations for up to seven years.
+The US office must be a parent company, sister company, or child to the foreign organization.
 The employee/representative must have worked for an office of the U.S. business outside of the U.S. for at least one year out of the last three years.

 TN – NAFTA Professionals

-J-1 – Training and Exchange Visa
+J-1 – Training and Exchange

 O-1 – Extraordinary Ability

-P-1 Visa (Internationally Recognized Athletes/Entertainers)
+P-1 (Internationally Recognized Athletes/Artists)